 If you are a mature adult in good health, then your age should not be a significant factor.
 Certain chronic diseases require extra planning and attention before and after the procedure, however mature patients are typically wonderful candidates for dental implants.

-It depends on the dentist.
 Dental implant surgery is a specialty that requires specific education and training.
-Not just any dentist can perform dental implant surgery.
-If you are interested in dental implant surgery, it is in your best interest to contact a professional that specializes in dental implants.
-Choosing a professional with adequate experience in dental implant surgery will help ensure you have a streamlined process from consultation to post surgery follow up.
+Not every dentist performs dental implant surgery.
+If you are interested in dental implant surgery, it is in your best interest to contact a dental professional that specializes in placing dental implants.
+Choosing a professional with adequate experience in dental implant surgery will help ensure you have a streamlined process from consultation to post-surgery follow up.

 What is involved in the dental implant procedure process?